It’s no shock that many households will avoid turning on the heating or AC at literally all costs.

 — Kansas Fire Marshal (@ksfiremarshal) November 18, 2019

 - Electric heaters must be plugged in DIRECTLY to a wall outlet.
 Do not plug space heaters into power strips.
 They are not designed to handle the amount of energy from heating devices and can cause a fire.
+Make sure that you also have a fire system inspection to prevent accidents.

 - Keep space heaters at least three feet away from combustible items.
 Okay, but what is a “combustible item”?
 You might be thinking, “this is a living room, not a science lab.”
 According to the U.S. Office of Compliance, combustibles include items such as paper, furniture, clothing and curtains.
 That could be your homework, a book or even the new hoodie you just got from that Thursday drop.